dsasser/elasticsearch-embeddings/README.md

 }
 ```

-### 5) Create an Elasticsearch Index
+### Create Elasticsearch Index
-This index has specific mappings for the Open Web Crawler and also adds a 'dense_vector' field named 'embeddings' where we will story the embedding vector data from the OpenAI Embeddings API.
+This index has specific mappings for the Open Web Crawler, which adds a 'dense_vector' field named 'embeddings' where we will store the embedding vector data from the OpenAI Embeddings API.

-**Make sure you have a ES_INDEX variable set in your .env.**
+**Make sure you have the ES_INDEX variable set in your .env.**

-Run:
 ```sh
 ./scripts/create-index.sh
 ```